Hinson0820/InstantDirt/README.md

 [![Mod Loader: NeoForge](https://img.shields.io/badge/Mod%20Loader-NeoForge-blue.svg)](https://neoforged.net/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A simple, lightweight, server-side Minecraft mod that brings a small touch of realism and convenience to your building and landscaping projects.
+InstantDirt is a lightweight, server-side Minecraft mod that introduces a more intuitive and realistic "sunlight" mechanic for grass and mycelium blocks.

 ## Features

-The core functionality is simple and focused: when an opaque block is placed on top of grass or mycelium, they instantly convert to dirt.

--   **Grass Blocks** placed under a solid block will turn into a `Dirt` block.
--   **Mycelium Blocks** placed under a solid block will turn into a `Dirt` block.

-This mimics the effect of cutting off sunlight, providing a quick and intuitive way to manage grassy areas without needing to use a shovel.
+This mod enhances a single vanilla mechanic: Grass and Mycelium will instantly turn to Dirt when they are deprived of light.
+The mod is smart about what "deprived of light" means, checking for both the block's shape and its material properties.

+This logic applies in two scenarios:
+-   When you **cover** an existing grass/mycelium block.
+-   When you **place** a grass/mycelium block under an existing cover.

+**Examples:**
+-   ✅ Placing **solid blocks** (Cobblestone, Planks) on grass turns it to dirt.
+-   ✅ Placing **right-side-up Stairs or bottom Slabs** on grass turns it to dirt.
+-   ❌ Placing **upside-down Stairs or top Slabs** on grass does **not** affect it.
+-   ❌ Placing **transparent blocks** (Glass) on grass does **not** affect it.
+-   ❌ Placing **partial blocks with gaps** (Chests, Anvils, Fences) on grass does **not** affect it.

 ## Key Characteristics

 ### ✅ Lightweight and Performant
-This mod contains minimal, highly-optimized code.
-It has virtually no impact on server performance.
+The mod's logic is highly efficient and only runs during block placement events, resulting in a negligible impact on server performance.

 ### ✅ Server-Side Only
-This is a huge advantage for server administrators. **Players do not need to install this mod to join a server that has it.** It works entirely on the server, and vanilla clients will see the changes seamlessly.
+This is a key feature for server administrators. **Players do not need to install this mod to join a server that has it.** All logic is handled by the server, and vanilla clients will see the results seamlessly.

 ### ✅ Vanilla Feel
 InstantDirt adds no new blocks, items, or textures.
-It simply alters a vanilla behavior in a way that feels natural and intuitive to the core game.

-### ✅ Simplifies Building
-Quickly clear grassy patches for foundations or create dirt paths without having to break and replace blocks manually.
+Its change is designed to feel like a logical extension of the base game—the way grass and sunlight *should* have worked all along.

-## Installation (For Players and Server Admins)
+## Installation

 1. Ensure you have **NeoForge** for Minecraft 1.21.1 installed.
 2. Download the latest `.jar` file from the [GitHub Releases page](https://github.com/hinson820/InstantDirt/releases).